Can Cane Corsos Stay Outside in The Heat? (Answered!)

 2. Cane Corso tends to get overweight

 If your dog gets overweight or obese, overheating will be easy for them.
-And they get tired faster and lose energy quicker it may be harder for them to breathe so this can also cause the problem of overheating.
+They get tired faster and lose energy quicker it may be harder for them to breathe so this can also cause the problem of overheating.

 3. Cane Corso is more likely to get thyroid problems

 The thyroid’s job is to regulate the body temperature so if your Cane Corso has a problem with the thyroid it will be even more prone to overheating.
-So if you know your dog has thyroid problems you need to get them away from heat as much as possible.
+So if you know your dog has thyroid problems you need to get them away from heat as much as possible says Pack Love.

 Tips For Keeping Your Cane Corso Cool in Warm Weather

-It’s not fair to keep you, Cane Corso, inside in fear they don’t get overheated especially on the course they love warm weather and need exercise.
-So they are some things you can make for your dog and make sure they are not only fun but safe as well.
+It’s not fair to keep you, Cane Corso, inside in fear they don’t get overheated, especially on the course they love warm weather and need exercise.
+So there are some things you can make for your dog and make sure they are not only fun but safe as well.

 1. They need to stay hydrated

 The most important thing for your dog is to stay hydrated, so this will reduce the chance to get them overheating.
-However, dogs don’t sweat and they lose whether through salivating or while the pants.
-You need to make sure that your dog has always accessible to cold weather So you can put one outside and one inside.
+However, dogs don’t sweat and they lose whether through salivating or while their pants.
+You need to make sure that your dog is always accessible to cold weather So you can put one outside and one inside.

 So if you get out with your dog on a walk or something else you need to make sure that you bring the weather for them.
 And if your dog doesn’t know to drink from a bottle you should bring with you a weather dish.